okkostenko/bank-customer-churn-prediction/README.md

     - Its (re)training with a potential change in the architecture and values of training hyperparameters.
     - Final qualitative and quantitative testing of forecasting effectiveness.
     - Saving the trained model using the version control algorithm for its further support and improvement of the model.
-4. ___Predicting customer churn.___ A component of direct prediction of processed user input by feeding it to the input of the loaded latest most efficient version of the model.
+4. ___Customer Churn Prediction.___ A component of direct prediction of processed user input by feeding it to the input of the loaded latest most efficient version of the model.
-5. ___User interface.___ A component that represents a graphical web user interface that has two main functions:
+5. ___User Interface.___ A component that represents a graphical web user interface that has two main functions:
     - Enter all the necessary data about the client (this data will later be transferred to pre-processing, for use by the model)
     - View the prediction result
-6. ___Processing of user data.___
+6. ___User Data Preprocessing.___
     - Dataframe formation.
 Data entered manually are collected in a dataframe, data entered in the form of files are converted into dataframes.
     - Data cleaning.
     - Data normalization and coding.
 With the help of the data saved during processing, the numerical and coding of categorical data is normalized.